shaun036721/Python-Crash-Course/README.md

-A repository to track my progress as I read through the Python Crash Course, 3rd edition.
+A repository to track my progress as I read through the Python Crash Course, 3rd edition by Eric Matthes.